Bhalut/test_suite-simple_shell/README.md

 # Test Suite - Simple_Shell

 Test suite for Simple Shell Project - Holberton School

 #### [Simple Shell](https://intranet.hbtn.io/projects/235)

+## Usage

+When executing `check_simple_shell.bash`, keep in mind that the executable must have the name of `./hsh` and located in this current folder.

+To change this you must modify the `SHELL` variable located in the `config` file.

+---

 ## General Information